October 2024

 Notice of hearing

 The SBT has 60 days to send a Notice of Hearing to all parties to the proceedings.
-The Notice of Hearing includes the manner of holding the hearing (i.e., paper or oral), and sets out:
+The Notice of Hearing includes the manner of holding the hearing (e.g., paper or oral), and sets out:

 • for a paper hearing: the dates by which the parties are required to provide their written submissions and documentary evidence to the SBT

-• for an oral hearing: the place, date and time of the oral hearing
+• for an oral hearing: the place, date and time of the oral hearing and the format – whether by teleconference or videoconference.

 Written submissions